Gamera: Overview

-Godzilla films including later Showa films, (Note: The 1956 film Warning from Space might have influenced Toho productions such as Invasion of Astro-Monster and Gorath, where its director Koji Shima is the uncle of Noriaki Yuasa and Yuasa participated in the film as an extra, and expertise and sound effects from Warning from Space were used for Gamera films.
+Godzilla films including later Showa films, (Note: The 1956 film Warning from Space might have influenced Toho productions such as Invasion of Astro-Monster and Gorath, where its director Koji Shima is the uncle and a teacher of Noriaki Yuasa and Yuasa participated in the film as an extra, and expertise and sound effects from Warning from Space were used for Gamera films.
 A script based on a scrapped Gamera film to feature both Gamera and Pairan was published on the book, which was advised by Yuasa and others, and an extraterrestrial race based on Pairan appeared in the 1994 comic series Giant Monster Gamera.)
-Godzilla vs. SpaceGodzilla (1994), Godzilla vs. Destoroyah (1995), Godzilla 2000 (1999), Godzilla vs. Megaguirus (2000), Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack (GMK) (2001), Shin Godzilla (2016), Godzilla Minus One (2023), and MonsterVerse series by Legendary Pictures have been pointed out to be influenced by Showa Gamera films and Shusuke Kaneko's Heisei Gamera trilogy and GMK.
+Godzilla vs. SpaceGodzilla (1994), Godzilla vs. Destoroyah (1995), Godzilla 2000 (1999), Godzilla vs. Megaguirus (2000), Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack (GMK) (2001), Shin Godzilla (2016), Godzilla Minus One (2023), and MonsterVerse series by Legendary Pictures which involved Ken Watanabe, have been pointed out to be influenced by Showa Gamera films and Shusuke Kaneko's Heisei Gamera trilogy and GMK.
 Gamera was represented within a concept art of Godzilla: King of the Monsters, and Kaneko himself acknowledges similarities between his films and MonsterVerse films where the scrapped 2011 project Gamera 3D by Yoshimitsu Banno served as one of predecessors of the 2014 film Godzilla.
 According to Jared Krichevsky, "Shimo" appeared in Godzilla x Kong: The New Empire was partially inspired by Barugon.
 Shusuke Kaneko used some aspects of Showa Gamera and his Heisei Gamera trilogy for GMK such as "submarine within kaiju's body" from Gamera vs. Jiger, and Kaneko reused ideas which he originally wanted for the Heisei trilogy and its cancelled sequel(s).